 Why 7 hours?

 According to most in the scientific community, to drawdown global warming such that we do not enter an inescapable, accelerated warming loop or pass other tipping points that would devastate life as we know it, we need to act urgently before 2030.

-We, who are living in this unprecedented window of time in human history, can either become informed and move into generous, unprecedented, just, informed action, or we can say, when asked in ten years, that we did not do that.
+We, who are living in this unprecedented window of time in human history, can either become informed and move into generous, unprecedented, just, informed action, or we can be passive at a time when just people should be justicing.